Skip to content

 Samuel Owen and the Cedar Hill Fruit Farm

-The English manor contained 20 rooms, had an attached servants’ quarters for the groundskeeper an unfinished third floor storage and servants’ quarters, an attached three stall garage and a small building for garden equipment.
+The English manor contained 20 rooms, had an attached servants’ quarters for the groundskeeper, an unfinished third-floor storage and servants’ quarters, an attached three-stall garage, and a small building for garden equipment.

-Bernardsville News – Jan 9, 1936 – Owens Dies
+Bernardsville News – January 9, 1936 – Owens Dies

 Peaches Peaches Everywhere